esentri/domainlifecycles/readme_persistence.md

 NitroX DLC persistence provides many more options to customize the persistence behaviour, by implementing and passing instances of the following interfaces:

-- `nitrox.dlc.persistence.mapping.converter.TypeConverterProvider`: Enables customizing of generic type conversions between jOOQ record properties and DomainObject properties, see [TypeConverter](#typeconverter).
+- `io.domainlifecycles.persistence.mapping.converter.TypeConverterProvider`: Enables customizing of generic type conversions between jOOQ record properties and DomainObject properties, see [TypeConverter](#typeconverter).
-- `nitrox.dlc.persistence.records.EntityValueObjectRecordTypeConfiguration`: Enables customizing of the jOOQ record class that should be mapped to a ValueObject class (for example, if NitroX DLC naming conventions don't work), see [EntityValueObjectRecordTypeConfiguration](#entityvalueobjectrecordtypeconfiguration).
+- `io.domainlifecycles.persistence.records.EntityValueObjectRecordTypeConfiguration`: Enables customizing of the jOOQ record class that should be mapped to a ValueObject class (for example, if NitroX DLC naming conventions don't work), see [EntityValueObjectRecordTypeConfiguration](#entityvalueobjectrecordtypeconfiguration).
-- `nitrox.dlc.persistence.records.RecordTypeToEntityTypeMatcher`: To adjust matching strategy between Entity types to Jooq record types (if NitroX DLC naming conventions are not sufficient).
+- `io.domainlifecycles.persistence.records.RecordTypeToEntityTypeMatcher`: To adjust matching strategy between Entity types to Jooq record types (if NitroX DLC naming conventions are not sufficient).
-- `nitrox.dlc.persistence.mapping.RecordPropertyMatcher`: To adjust matching strategy between field mirrors to Jooq record properties (if NitroX DLC naming conventions are not sufficient).
+- `io.domainlifecycles.persistence.mapping.RecordPropertyMatcher`: To adjust matching strategy between field mirrors to Jooq record properties (if NitroX DLC naming conventions are not sufficient).
-- `nitrox.dlc.persistence.records.RecordPropertyAccessor`: To adjust the way values of record properties are accessed (by default via reflection).
+- `io.domainlifecycles.persistence.records.RecordPropertyAccessor`: To adjust the way values of record properties are accessed (by default via reflection).
-- `nitrox.dlc.persistence.mapping.IgnoredFieldProvider`: To define fields of DomainObjects, that should be ignored in persistence mapping process.
+- `io.domainlifecycles.persistence.mapping.IgnoredFieldProvider`: To define fields of DomainObjects, that should be ignored in persistence mapping process.
-- `nitrox.dlc.persistence.mapping.IgnoredRecordPropertyProvider`: To define record properties of jooq records, that should be ignored in persistence mapping process.
+- `io.domainlifecycles.persistence.mapping.IgnoredRecordPropertyProvider`: To define record properties of jooq records, that should be ignored in persistence mapping process.

 <a name="dlc-repositories"></a>
 ### NitroX DLC Repositories